 Aid & Attendance

-Veterans and survivors who are eligible for a VA pension and require the aid and attendance of another person, or are housebound, may be eligible for additional monetary payment.
-These benefits are paid in addition to monthly pension, and they are not paid without eligibility to Pension.
+Veterans and survivors who are eligible for VA pension and who need the regular aid and attendance of another person, or who are housebound, may qualify for an additional monetary payment.
+These benefits are paid in addition to a monthly pension and are not available without eligibility for VA pension.

 Aid & Attendance (A&A)

-The Aid & Attendance (A&A) increased monthly pension amount may be added to your monthly pension amount if you meet one of the following conditions:
+An increased monthly pension amount may be available if a qualified applicant meets one or more of the following general conditions:

 Support